Wednesday, 18 July 2018

-We emerged well satisfied and strolled down, under the railway bridge and over two branches of the meandering Armançon, then beside the canal until we reached the camping ground.
+Eventually we emerged, well satisfied, and strolled down, under the railway bridge and over two branches of the meandering Armançon river, then beside the canal until we reached the camping ground.

-We had stayed here before and it was still good, with spacious lawns and plenty of trees.
+We had stayed here before and it was still lovely, with spacious lawns and plenty of trees.

 Beside the reception was a little terrace with tables and umbrellas, where you could buy drinks, or even simple meals, and the sanitaires were positively palatial.